Leena Kumari 10 Min Read

 Key Insights

-Why the Recovering Brain Needs Structure
+Why the Recovering Brain Needs Structure in Addiction Recovery

 Addiction as a Learned Survival Pattern

-Healing the Pleasure-Pain Imbalance
+Healing the Pleasure and Pain Imbalance

-Neuroplasticity Requires Repetition
+Neuroplasticity Requires High Repetition

 The Void That Appears When Addiction Stops

-Why Empty Time Is Dangerous
+Why Empty Time Is So Dangerous

 External Structure as Temporary Support